-3.9.2 The Rural Electrification & Renewable Energy Corporation technologies including: biomass (biodiesel, bio-ethanol, charcoal, fuel-wood, bio- gas) municipal waste, solar, wind, tidal waves, small hydropower and co-generation but excluding geothermal in Kenya.
+The project Proponent is the Rural Electrification & Renewable Energy Corporation (REREC) a State Corporation established under the Energy Act, 2019 for purposes of accelerating the pace of rural electrification and promoting the use of renewable energy technologies including: biomass (biodiesel, bio-ethanol, charcoal, fuel-wood, bio- gas) municipal waste, solar, wind, tidal waves, small hydropower and co-generation but excluding geothermal in Kenya.
 REREC will be mandated to ensure all environmental issues and concerns under this report as well as those that come up during the project phases are managed as per the KEMP- ESMF of this project.